 Falls are not a normal part of aging.
 Falls are preventable.
-According to the National Council on Aging, every fourteen seconds an older adult is seen in an emergency department for a fall-related injury, and one in three older adults fall each year.
+According to the National Council on Aging, every fourteen seconds an older adult is seen in an emergency department for a fall-related injury, and one in three older adults fall each year, and of those that do, 33% will fall again within 6 months.
 The number of falls in a community may be reduced through practical life-style adjustments, evidence-based prevention programs, and community partnerships.

 Strategies